TaseenFuadJeem/independent-service-provider_website/README.md

 The tools i used for this project :

-* I used ReactJS as a JavaScript library.
+* ReactJS as JavaScript library.
-* The CSS framework I used in this project is Tailwind CSS.
+* Tailwind CSS framework.
-* For Single Page Application I used React-Router package.
+* React-Router npm package for Single Page Application.
-* Google Firebase is used for the authentication.
+* Google Firebase for authentication.
-* I used Firebase for hosting this application.
+* Hosting this application in firebase.
-* Also used React-firebase-hook for easy authentication.
+* React-firebase-hook npm for easy firebase authentication.
-* React-toastify is used for displaying toast.
+* React-toastify npm for displaying toast.
-* For modal, I applied React-Modal npm.
+* React-Modal npm for modal.
-* I used pixabay API for gallery.
+* Pixabay.com API for gallery route.
+* React Reveal npm for animation.

 ## Features